What to see today | Rehash night of ‘Let yourself be loved’ and cinema with ‘Grease’ and ‘The italian jobs’

 Antenna 3

 Antenna 3 program a new screening of the movie ‘The Italian Job’ (10:10 p.m.).
 A gang of thieves led by a veteran (Donald Sutherland) sets out to pull off a robbery in Venice planned by the clever Charlie Croker (Mark Wahlberg), but the gang is betrayed by one of its members.
-To get the loot back, they decide to go on another heist, but that means hacking into Los Angeles’ traffic control system, tampering with it, and creating the biggest gridlock in history.
+To get the loot back, they decide to pull off another heist, but that means hacking into Los Angeles’ traffic control system, manipulating it, and creating the biggest gridlock in history.

 Four